 - Make sure you change it every once in a while.
 If they don’t come up after a few months, then they’re not going to.

 If possible, avoiding taping the ears.
 German Shepherds won’t like it and they don’t need to have their ears taped for good health.

 When Did Your Shepherd's Ears Finally Stand Up?

 What Else Can I Do to Make German Shepherd Ears Stand Up?

-If your GSD does not have the right genetics for pointy ears, then there is nothing you can do.
-However, if he has shown signs that his ears are going to perk up, then there are a few things you can do to protect them from damage.
+If your dog does not have the right genetics for pointy ears, then there is nothing you can do.
+However, if they have shown signs that their ears are going to perk up, then there are a few things you can do to protect them from damage.

 - It is also important to talk to children and other family members about handling the puppy in a gentle manner.

-- If you see dirt inside his ears, clean them very carefully with a wet cotton ball.
+- If you see dirt inside their ears, clean them very carefully with a wet cotton ball.
 Never stick anything down the ear canal!
-If you notice a lot of hair growth or wax, take him to the vet for a professional cleaning.
+If you notice a lot of hair growth or wax, take them to the vet for a professional cleaning.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.